cfw-guide/cemu.cfw.guide/docs/controller-configuration.md

 Other controllers, such as Xbox controllers, do not support motion and will require alternate methods to enable motion controls.
 Regular buttons should still work, however.

 ::: tip
 Cemuhook was previously required for motion controls, however Cemu now natively supports motion controls using the SDL controller API.
-If you've used Cemuhook in the past for motion controls, make sure to change `Settings` -> `GamePad motion source` to "Default".
+If you've used Cemuhook in the past for motion controls, make sure to change `Options` -> `GamePad motion source` to "Default".
 :::

 ## Instructions

 1. Open the Cemu application
-1. On the top bar, go to `Settings` -> `Input settings`
+1. On the top bar, go to `Options` -> `Input settings`
 1. Change `Emulated controller` to "Wii U Gamepad"
 1. Click on the `Controller` field
 1. Set `API` to "SDLController"